Stefani-Lab/SIMPLER/README.md

 # Requirements
  Matlab 2015a and newer, Curve Fitting Tool installed.

  For users who do not have Matlab license, Matlab Runtime 9.6 (R2019a) is requiered, which is free and can be downloaded from the web (https://se.mathworks.com/products/compiler/matlab-runtime.html).
-Alternatively, if users directly download the standalone SIMPLER application, the installer will detect whether Matlab Runtime is installed or not, and download it if it cannot find it.
+Alternatively, if users directly download the standalone run_SIMPLER application, the installer will detect whether Matlab Runtime is installed or not, and download it if it cannot find it.

 # Usage